 The statutory basis of accounting used for budgetary financial reporting and the modified accrual basis used for GAAP financial reporting are different and, as a result, often produce varying financial results, primarily because of differences in the recognition of revenues and expenditures.
 As described below under "GAAP Based Budgeting", commencing in Fiscal Year 2014 appropriations have been made in line with the accrual of expenses for GAAP purposes, and the differences between the two methods are less significant than they would be without the budgetary conversion to GAAP budgeting, discussed below.
 Under the statutory basis, expenditures are recorded in the fiscal year in which the payment is processed versus when the expense is realized under a GAAP basis.
-In addition, there is a recording of expenditure accruals to the fiscal year in which specific goods and services are received even though payment is not processed until the next fiscal year.
-Such accrued expenditures include State of Connecticut payroll expenses, general agency operating expenses, and Medicaid expenses.
+In addition, there is a recording of expenses, general agency operating expenses, and Medicaid expenses.
 Certain appropriations that have not lapsed are reflected in the balance sheet through a reserve for continuing appropriations.
 Under the statutory basis, there are limited modifications from the cash basis in recording revenues which are permitted by statute or decision of the Comptroller.
 Under the modified accrual basis used for GAAP financial recording, generally all revenues are recognized when they are realized or realizable and earned.